 - Cast: Brie Larson, Samuel L. Jackson, Jude Law, Ben Mendelsohn.

 - Writers: Nicole Perlman, Meg LeFauve, Geneva Robertson-Dworet

 Brie Larson is playing Captain Marvel

 Captain Marvel is Marvel's first female-led superhero film as part of the Marvel Cinematic Universe.
 So, casting an actress in the role of Carol Danvers, aka Captain Marvel, was a long and arduous process, just as it was casting every other major character in the MCU.
 A number of actresses vied and tested for the role, but it eventually went to Oscar-winning actress Brie Larson (Room, 21 Jump Street), who officially joined the shared universe in 2016.

-Captain Marvel is Set in the 1990s
+Captain Marvel is Set in 1995

 Nick Fury, Agent Coulson, Ronan & More Are in Captain Marvel

 Despite being set before the start of the MCU as we know it, 2019's Captain Marvel will feature a lot of familiar faces.

 Samuel L. Jackson was at the forefront of getting the Marvel Cinematic Universe off the ground, and he will be making his sixth appearance as the former director of S.H.I.E.L.D. in 2019's Captain Marvel.
 But, it will technically be Nick Fury's first appearance canonically, seeing as the film is primarily set in the 1990s.
 That also means Fury will have both of his eyes in the film, not just one working eye and one eye-patch.

 It was later confirmed at the start of filming that Clark Gregg, Lee Pace and Djimon Hounsou are all returning, reprising their roles as Agent Coulson, Ronan and Korath, respectively.